walseb/fir/readme.md

 Here are some of the library's __features__:

-  * Support for all native Vulkan execution models (all graphics shaders, as well as compute shaders), and OpenCL compute kernels.
+  * Support for all native Vulkan execution models (all graphics shaders, as well as compute shaders), ray-tracing shaders, and OpenCL compute kernels.
 See the [examples](#examples) for illustration.
   * Image sampling and load/store, with a convenient functional interface given by specifying image operands.
 This avoids having many different image sampling functions like in GLSL (e.g. `sampler2DArrayShadow`, `textureProjOffset`, ...).
   * Control flow: if-then-else, switch statements and loops, compiled to [SSA form using ϕ-functions](https://en.wikipedia.org/wiki/Static_single_assignment_form).
 GPU synchronisation with control and memory barriers.
   * Functor/applicative operations, compiling to efficient code (vectorised operations, loops).